 Design is a tool

-Many people, especially learning designers have developed a belief that when they know how to use a design tool like Corel Draw or Adobe Photoshop, they are Design Pros and ready to take on any design project.
+Many people, especially learning designers have developed a belief that when they know how to use a design tool like Adobe Illustrator or Adobe Photoshop, they are Design Pros and ready to take on any design project.
 But design cannot be based on this narrow perspective because it involves a process that takes ideas through stages of critical thinking and prototyping till an end result design is produced.

 As such, design is considered a process rather than just a tool.
 It involves a process called the design thinking process which starts from understanding the problem to getting ideas, to creating prototypes to test the problem-solving ability, durability and market-fit of the design and then creating the final product.